 Well, I have a few suggestions for that, and the main one is underground composting.

 Underground composting is where you dig a trench, around 10 inches deep, and where the 10 inches of soil is replaced with 8 or 9 inches of garbage that is biodegradable.
 After that just add 3 or 4 inches on top of the trench (make sure to keep it moist).
 The dirt on top allows common composting insect life to eat away at it (you’d be surprised just how much they help the process).
-Your trench sinking is a very good sign, it just means your trash is turning into really nice nutritious dirt, just be sure to add soil if it sinks too much and make sure to keep it wet as this speeds up the process.
-After that, just be sure to wait around 2 or 3 weeks (although you most likely could get away with less time as its really up to you) and you should be safe to plant over the trench!
+Your trench sinking is a very good sign, it just means your trash is turning into really nice nutritious dirt, just be sure to add soil if it sinks too much, and make sure to keep it wet as this speeds up the decomposition process.
+After that, be sure to wait around 2 or 3 weeks (although you most likely could get away with less time – it’s really up to you) and you should be safe to plant over the trench!

 I used to compost in piles, but I realized this is a much better method of doing things for multiple reasons.
 It adds a bunch of nutrients that are going to boost your plant life, and it’s easier than carrying pounds of compost to your garden, why not just compost and plant over it?
 Of course, if you have extremely hard soil, just make a raised garden bed, use 2×4 planks on all four sides (untreated is best if you plan on planting food crops) and do the exact same thing.
 Eventually from constant watering (from watering your plants), and the added compost, your hard soil will loosen greatly.

-Tips, and what you can do to speed up your compost.
+Tips, and what you can do to speed up your compost –

 I really can’t overstate the importance of water when it comes to composting, without it your compost will take longer, and won’t be as easy on you.
 Make sure to water your trench compost at least once daily.
 Don’t let it dry if possible.